lareynolds/GECACS/README.md

 This project is being developed for the Fredericksburg Spinners and Weavers Guild.

 ## Issue
 The guild librarian needs a way to track the guild's equipment.
 The guild has equipment stored at the studio and different member's homes.
-The librarian needs a way to track the peice of equipment when it is checked-out/in and to whom.
+The librarian needs a way to track the piece of equipment when it is checked-out/in and to whom.

 ## Initial Thoughts
 * Need a SQL database for the equipment, storage locations, members and check out/check in transactions